1. HOME

 Text: How to write a retirement speech.
 See you later alligator.
 In a while crocodile.

-Beginning the process of writing
+Beginning the process of writing: brainstorming to generate ideas

 First grab yourself a large sheet of paper or open a new document.